 The traditional Israelite day of solemn rest after labor is the seventh day, shabat.
 Shemini atzeret is a “shabat” of solemn rest on the eighth day.
 Catholics may see in this special Sunday of new beginnings a pre-figure of Rabbi Yeshua’s transition from the Sabbath Day to the Lord’s Day.

 Jews from Israel also celebrate on this eighth day an historically more recent feast day, simkhat torah, rejoicing in the Torah.
-Jews rejoice in the Torah very much as Catholics rejoice in Rabbi Yeshua, the Torah Made Flesh.
+Jews rejoice in the Torah very much as Catholics rejoice in Rabbi Yeshua, the Living Torah.

 Jews outside Israel celebrate it as well on the following day, 23rd tishrei.
 Outside Israel, extra days of holidays are celebrated.
 The lunar Jewish calendar required that the Sanhedrin send out messengers each month to tell the people when the new month began.
 People in distant lands, who were not always notified, knew that the old month would be either 29 or 30 days.
 But, not knowing which, they celebrated the holiday on both possible days.
 Even today, Israelis do not celebrate the extra days because it was not the custom of their ancestors, but Jews from another countries, even when visiting Israel, do celebrate them.

 Jewish tradition holds that shemini atzeret and simkhat torah are separate from sukkot, but the themes of harvest and completion are intertwined.
 When we see that shemini atzeret and simkhat torah are celebrated in Israel on the eighth day, the day of the Mashiakh, we marvel that the signs of harvest, completion, solemn assembly, and the Lord’s Day come together to point straight to the Holy Sacrifice of the Mass, which each Sunday re-presents Rabbi Yeshua’s completion of the Torah.